s-ccs/unfold_duration/typst-paper2/main.typ

 Secondly, pupil dilation measurements could benefit from our analysis approach as well.
 Typically, pupil dilation is taken as an indirect measurement of arousal states, cognitive load, and has been linked to changes in the noradrenergic system @larsen.waters_2018.
 Whereas pupil dilation has often been related to reaction time @hershman.henik_2019 @isabella.etal_2019 @strauch.etal_2020, #rev[to our knowledge no study so far has modeled reaction time explicitly].
 At least one theory-driven model has been proposed which offers explanations for a wider range of parameters, including trial duration @burlingham.etal_2022.
 However, again overlapping signals are dismissed in this model, #rev[and] as such our more general approach is to be preferred.

-// #rev[Taking a step back, we can further relate the modelling of reaction times directly to intra and inter-subject variabilities.
+// #rev[Taking a step back, we can further relate the modeling of reaction times directly to intra and inter-subject variabilities.
 Especially in the context of hierarchical models (Yarkoni 2019).

  // duration effects (e.g. RT), do not have to be on the same scale, e.g. some subject 100-300ms others 200-400ms.
 There could be an effect of mean RT over subjects, and a individual effect of RT within subjects.
 Our centering approach focuses on the latter